chriswrightdesign/websites-for-non-jerks/README.md

 A checklist for friendly websites (accessible, performant,  and portable device happy), and some accompanying links to back up the list items.
 Some facts included.

+#Accessibility

+- Structured your markup well and in a way that makes sense?
+- Considered contrast and colour blindness?
+- Hows your tab key going? unplug your mouse, use the site.
+- Have you tested in Wave?
+- Tested with ChromeVox? (or JAWS if you have the moneys).
+- Have you used WAI-Aria landmark roles correctly?

 #Usability

 - Can you perform the main tasks of a site on any device?